newspaper Current Events, Issues

 Knowable Magazine - Explores the real-world significance of scholarly work across a wide variety of fields, covering Health & Disease, Living World, Physical World, Society, Food & Environment, Technology, and The Mind.
 'Through in-depth features, explainers, articles, essays, interviews, infographics, slideshows, and comics, Knowable Magazine presents insights from research to a broader audience.'
 (Annual Reviews, a non-profit publisher)

 New York Times Learning Network - Materials on current events for students and teachers; grade level varies.
 Includes quizzes, lesson plans, word of the day, student opinion, and more (site includes advertisements).
 Choices: Teaching with the News VIDEO provides a variety of materials to help high school students and teachers explore the policy issues behind the news headlines of the day (Brown University).
 PBS NewsHour Extra VIDEO also offers current events learning materials for students and teachers, grades 7-12.
-Current Events from Holt McDougal features short articles on current and historical events & issues, with links to related information, plus daily headlines, 'Today in History' and other features; for grades 6 - 12 (Houghton Mifflin Harcourt Publishing Company).
 Time for Kids VIDEO offers news stories in separate sections for grades K-1, 2, 3-4, and 5-6; click on the number next to the Time for Kids banner to choose grade level (Time Magazine).
-See also Hot Topics, and Fake News, above, and ProPublica and related links, below.
+See also Useful Websites: EDUCATION - C-Span Classroom and related links, Hot Topics, and Fake News, above, and ProPublica and related links, below.

 Places in the News: CIA World Fact Book - Up-to-date info on all countries, including history, environment, government, economy, people, military & security, transnational issues, and more.
 Also provides maps, flags, and photos for all ages; text and data for high school and up (U.S. Central Intelligence Agency).
 BBC Country Profiles [NOTE: DO NOT PRESS 'GO' BUTTON after choosing a country from the drop-down menus - the page will load automatically.]
 AUDIO VIDEO 'provide an instant guide to history, politics and economic background of countries and territories, and background on key institutions' (British Broadcasting System; site includes advertisements).
 Login to FACTS ON FILE: WORLD GEOGRAPHY & CULTURE for more learning materials on countries, places, peoples, and geography.
 See our Homework Links: STATES & COUNTRIES page for more links, including links for younger students.